hathach/tinyusb/examples/readme.md

 ## Configure demo

 Application demo is written to have the code excluded if its required option is not enabled in [tusb_config.h]().
-Some of combination may exceed the 32KB limit of IAR/Keil so you may want to re-configure to disable some class support, decrease TUSB_CFG_DEBUG or increase the compiler optimization level.
+Some of combination may exceed the 32KB limit of IAR/Keil so you may want to re-configure to disable some class support, decrease CFG_TUSB_DEBUG or increase the compiler optimization level.

 In addition, there are some configuration you can change such as